ktorio/ktor-documentation/topics/client-dependencies.md

 The Ktor BOM allows you to ensure that all Ktor modules use the same consistent version without specifying the version for each dependency individually.

-To add the Ktor BOM dependency,declare it in your build script as follows:
+To add the Ktor BOM dependency, declare it in your build script as follows:

 <tabs group="languages">
     <tab title="Gradle (Kotlin)" group-key="kotlin">